 January 2017, Quezon Province.
 Villa Escudero is an eco-tourism plantation and resort located between the borders of San Pablo, Laguna and Tiaong, Quezon.
 Before planning your trip, book in advance via their website.
 Contact the management by email to prompt you how to deposit your day tour payment.
 Day tour rates cost P1,450 (Mon-Wed); and P1,600 (Thu to Sun) inclusive of buffet lunch, museum visit, use of amenities, and cultural show.

 Waterfall restaurant.
 Villa Escudero is popular for their man-made waterfalls restaurant.
 Yes, the atmosphere is definitely fine, you get to experience kamayan (eat with your bare hands) buffet-style lunch with your feet soaked under the stream of water.
 But the food needs improvement.
-The buffet serves Filipino dish, even so the inihaw (roasted) tilapia (fish) and liempo (pork belly) were burnt – hard to chew meat.
-There were flies (langaw) all over the food counter, uninviting attraction which can be avoided if they had appropriate measures.
+The buffet serves Filipino dishes, even so the inihaw (roasted) tilapia (fish) and liempo (pork belly) were burnt – hard to chew meat.
+There were flies (langaw) all over the food counter, an uninviting attraction which can be avoided if they had appropriate measures.
 The hacienda being a coconut plantation has an abundance of buko (coconut water).
-These are charge separately from your buffet bill and each buko can be bought triple the price.
-The waterfalls are not for clumsy individual the floor is a little slippery.
+These are charged separately from your buffet bill and each buko can be bought at triple the price.
+The waterfalls are not for clumsy individuals, the floor is a little slippery.

 Watch the Filipiniana cultural show.
 Features traditional Philippine folk dances and music set at 2PM to 3:15PM.
 The dance troupe are exceptionally outstanding.
 The highlight of the performance is the rendition of singkil (Muslim dance) and the finale with tinikling (bamboo dance) features adult and kids dance collaboration.
 You can also dine in while watching the show.

 Buy seasonal fruits.
-Laguna and Quezon are abundant in lanzones but the cost per kilo is almost the same from Manila market (plus you get to pay for you gas, toll fees – still you save nothing.)
+Laguna and Quezon are abundant in lanzones but the cost per kilo is almost the same as the Manila market (plus you get to pay for your gas, toll fees – still you save nothing.)
 Nevertheless, the perks of buying from the locals is you can ask for “patikim” and “dagdag” numerous times with kindness.
 Some are even freshly picked; the store is located within the farm land.

-Overall, the plantation visit was a worthy heritage experience, for the most part – from the kids who haven’t seen, mingle with the carabaos.
+Overall, the plantation visit was a worthy heritage experience, for the most part – from the kids who haven’t seen, mingling with the carabaos.